cervesus/xamarin-docs.de-de/docs/xamarin-forms/user-interface/map.md

 <a name="Using_Xaml" />

-## <a name="using-xaml"></a>Verwendung von Xaml
+## <a name="using-xaml"></a>Mithilfe von Xaml

-Karten können auch in XAML-Layouts positioniert werden, wie in diesem Codeausschnitt gezeigt.
+Maps können auch in XAML-Layouts positioniert werden, wie in diesem Codeausschnitt gezeigt.

 ```xaml
 <?xml version="1.0" encoding="UTF-8" ?>